nil-two/alita/README.md

 ### -j, --justify=SEQUENCE

-Justfy cells by format which described in SEQUENCE.
+Justify cells by format which described in SEQUENCE.

 SEQUENCE include `l`, `r` or `c`.